DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Great plots also feature plants and payoffs, where plot points that seem unimportant early on come back towards the end with great importance.

-Great plots don’t need to have happy endings, but they do need to feel wrapped up in order to be satisfactory.
+Great plots don’t need to have happy endings, but they do need to feel wrapped up to be satisfactory.

-Technically yes; all stories need plots in order to be considered stories.
+Technically yes; all stories need plots to be considered stories.

-However, many stories that seem like they don’t have plots, where nothing happens or no one seems to change, still usually follow a narrative chain of events in one way or another.
-It could just be the plots themselves are at worst thin, or at best focused on smaller details with much less at stake.
+However, many stories that seem like they don’t have plots, where nothing happens, or no one seems to change, still usually follow a narrative chain of events in one way or another.
+It could just be the plots themselves are, at worst thin or best focused on smaller details with much less at stake.

-What we traditionally think of as plot tends to bleed over into how we define story structure.
+What we traditionally think of as a plot tends to bleed over how we define story structure.

 How story structure creates and shapes a plot.

 Story structure is best defined as the skeletal backbone of a plot that shapes the story.

 Instead of a random string of events affecting a random string of characters endlessly for two hours, story structure guides certain plot points to happen at certain moments in a story, shaping the story into some type of narrative arc.